reza-nouri-9696/Cross-Validation-and-Model-Evaluation/README.md

-Here is a sample README.md file for your project with code snippets, installation instructions, usage examples, and explanations following GitHub markdown format:

 # Machine Learning Project

 This project implements a machine learning pipeline for a classification task.
 It includes data preprocessing, model training, evaluation, and visualization.